mattyoung101/omicron/README.md

-Team Omicron (2019)
+Team Omicron (2020)
 ====================

-This repository contains the code powering Team Omicron's 2019 robot, competing in RoboCup Jr Soccer.
-It is written mostly in C, with some Python scripts for code generation and debugging.
+This repository contains the code powering Team Omicron's 2020 robot, competing in RoboCup Jr Open Soccer at the Bordeaux Internationals.
+The Omicam and the ESP32 firmware are written in C, Teensy firmware in C++ (Arduino), and Omicontrol in Kotlin.

-For more information on our robot, please see our team's PowerPoint and poster.
+For more information on our robot that isn't covered here (especially hardware), please see our team's PowerPoint and poster.

-Contact Matt Young (25070@bbc.qld.edu.au) for any questions, queries, qualms or concerns.
+Contact repo maintainer Matt Young (25070@bbc.qld.edu.au) for any questions, queries, qualms or concerns - I will forward you to the appropriate team member.

 ## General overview
+**TODO update for new robot**

 Our robot consists of two microcontrollers: the ESP32 which acts as a master for running logic, and a Teensy 3.5 slave which reads light sensors and controls motors.
 The ESP project is in main/ and components/, while the Teensy project is in Teensy/.
 The ESP project uses the ESP-IDF toolchain, and as of writing (October 2019) it is believed that